AlinaBublitz-jpg/data/subject.md

 to approve outlines, parts of texts or drafts, as the independent preparation is part of the examination work to be performed and is included in the overall assessment.
 However, tips on draft outlines are provided to make it easier t o start structuring an academic paper.

-## PLAN

-1. Import necessary libraries (pandas, numpy, matplotlib, sqlalchemy, etc.)
-2. Define a class DataHandler to handle all data-related tasks:
-   1. Define a method load_csv_to_db to load CSV files into SQLite database using sqlalchemy.
-   2. Define a method get_data_from_db to retrieve data from the SQLite database.
-3. Define a class DataAnalyzer that inherits from DataHandler to handle data analysis tasks:
-   1. Define a method find_best_fit to find the best fit from the dataset of 50 ideal functions.
-   2. Define a method validate_selection to validate the selection using the test dataset.
-   3. Define a method save_deviation to save the corresponding deviations for each test dataset.
-4. Define a class DataVisualizer to handle data visualization tasks:
-   1. Define a method visualize_data to visualize all data logically.
-5. Define a class UnitTest to handle unit testing:
-   1. Define various methods to test each functionality of the program.
-6. In the main function:
-   1. Create an instance of DataHandler and load all CSV files into the SQLite database.
-   2. Create an instance of DataAnalyzer and perform data analysis tasks.
-   3. Create an instance of DataVisualizer and visualize all data.
-   4. Create an instance of UnitTest and perform unit testing.